Masabeca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *	subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 The following files are available for the train and test data.
 Their descriptions are equivalent:
 * train/Inertial Signals/total_acc_x_train.txt: The acceleration signal from the smartphone accelerometer X axis in standard gravity units g.
-Every row shows a 128 element vector. ###The same description applies for the:
+Every row shows a 128 element vector.
 *	total_acc_x_train.txt and total_acc_z_train.txt files for the Y and Z axis.
 *	train/Inertial Signals/body_acc_x_train.txt: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 *	train/Inertial Signals/body_gyro_x_train.txt: The angular velocity vector measured by the gyroscope for each window sample.

 The units are radians/second.
 Note: All the files in train/Inertial Signals and test/Inertial Signals will not be used for in this analysis

 ________________________________________